Animar123/Yash_BlueStampPorfolio/index.md

 <img src="TerminaDetectCMD.png"  width="100%" height="100%">
 <img src="ZidaneFound.png"  width="40%" height="30%">

-The result of this was the raspberry PI being able to recognize the two people in the image, Zidane and Ancelotti, and thier ties.
+The result of this was the raspberry PI being able to recognize the two people in the image, Zidane and Ancelotti, and their ties.
 Yolov5 can recognize 80 different objects using its pretrained model.
-Yolov5 is one of  many tensorflow computer vision models avaiable to use.
-Yolov5 works great on a raspberry pi becasue it is one of the fastest computer vision models availabe and it does not use alot of proccessing power on the raspberry pi.
+Yolov5 is one of  many tensorflow computer vision models available to use.
+Yolov5 works great on a Raspberry Pi because it is one of the fastest computer vision models available and it does not use a lot of processing power on the raspberry pi.

-I Modified the yolov5 detect.py code so that when it runs it would automatically take a picture using the aurdocam and run the image on the computer vision model to detect objects.
+I Modified the yolov5 detect.py code so that when it runs it would automatically take a picture using the arducam and run the image on the computer vision model to detect objects.
 The code for this is in the first milestone code section.

 <img src="detectWithCamera.png"  width="60%" height="40%">

 ## Challenges

-While downloading openCV is realtivly easy, downloading tensorflow proves quite difficult.
+While downloading openCV is relatively easy, downloading tensorflow proves quite difficult.
 Depending on what you are doing you need to download the right version of tensorflow.
 The version that I downloaded is tensorflow 2.1.
 Some Machine Models require tensorflow lite to be installed on to the raspberry pi so making sure to download the right version of tensorflow is a must.
-Additionally, tensorflow needs additional packages to in order to run.
-There are alot off different things that make downloading tensorflow on the rapsberry pi quite difficult.
+Additionally, tensorflow needs additional packages in order to run.
+There are a lot of different things that make downloading tensorflow on the Raspberry Pi quite difficult.

 Another challenge I faced was directory issues.
-Orginally when I used the detect.py program, I would have to store the image in the same folder as the detect.py program.
+Originally when I used the detect.py program, I would have to store the image in the same folder as the detect.py program.
 This is why I edited the program to automatically take a picture for me so that way I do not have to keep moving image paths around.

 ## Next Steps

-The next steps for me are to be able to train my own computer vison model to be able to detect things that I want.
-I want to see if I can detect the difference between an Iphone an an Android phone.
+The next steps for me are to be able to train my own computer vision model to be able to detect things that I want.
+I want to see if I can detect the difference between an Iphone and an Android phone.
 I will collect and label a data set of phones and then see if it can recognize the difference between the two phones by training the model myself.

 # Schematics
 ![Headstone Image](raspPi4CamDiag.png)